 This chapter describes the hardware, operating system, software, server, and database requirements for installing Oracle Communications ASAP.

 Hardware Requirements

-The number and configuration of the machines that you employ for your ASAP installation depend on the scale and the kind of deployment you have planned according to your network(s).
+The number and configuration of the machines that you employ for your ASAP installation depends on the scale and the kind of deployment you have planned according to your networks.

 ASAP Server Hardware Requirements